Last Updated on August 7, 2020 by Nina Ahmedow

 The thing is that as a local you may know the place better, but you see the place with different eyes.
 How is the opinion of a local man who knows the language and culture going to help a young woman who cannot communicate in the local language?
 Isn’t it important to be honest and perhaps state that you had a negative experience in a particular place?
 As long as you make it clear that this is your personal experience, of course.

-All I’m saying is that travel blogs have become a very important source of information for travelers.
+What I’m saying is that travel blogs have become a very important source of information for travelers.
 When I traveled to Tirana people told me not to go (even though it’s not even among the ten most dangerous cities in Europe).
 So I went online and looked for posts by other female solo travelers.
 They all had overwhelmingly positive things to say, and this encouraged me.

 And it can be the other way around.
 Not long ago, Adebola from My Breaking Views experienced racism at the hands of police in Athens.
 She had to spend time in jail for absolutely nothing.
 I was appalled to read her post, especially as someone who lives in the Greek capital.